hackfest-dev/Hackfest25-60/Readme.md

 - **LiteRAG Technology**: Generates focused answers to research questions with context awareness
 - **Professional Document Generation**: Creates LaTeX-based research papers with proper formatting
 - **User-Friendly Interface**: Simple UI for submitting research queries and viewing results
+- **Podcast Generation**: Convert research papers and documents into audio podcasts

 ## 💻 Technical Architecture

-The system is built with a modern stack divided into three main components:
+The system is built with a modern stack divided into four main components:

 ### Frontend
 - NextJs with TypeScript